twolfson/spritesmith/README.md

     - `callback` should have signature `function (err, result)`
     - err `Error|null` - If an error occurred, this will be it
     - result `Object` - Container for result items
-        - image `String` - Binary string representation of image
+        - image `Buffer` - Binary represenation of image
         - coordinates `Object` - Map from filepath to coordinate information between original sprite and spritesheet
             - `filepath` will be the same as provided in `params.src`
             - [filepath] `Object` - Container for coordinate information